 The digestive disease team mastered a challenging procedure called endoscopic submucosal dissection (ESD), which allows physicians to remove some digestive tract tumors through the mouth.
 This incision-less procedure saved esophageal cancer patient Patrick Aurignac from a life-altering surgery.
 "We are getting so good at treating Barrett’s esophagus and early esophageal cancer that when someone comes to me and it’s diagnosed too late or is too deep into the wall, it really breaks my heart,” says Dr. Jason Samarasena.

 - EUS-guided portal pressure device

 DHI has also devised a revolutionary method to accurately measure blood pressure in the liver — the single best way to assess liver health.
 As cases of non-alcoholic fatty liver disease rise due to America’s obesity epidemic, this diagnostic tool could help millions.
 “If you tell me what your liver pressure is, I can tell you how likely you are to die of liver disease, to have liver cancer, to need a transplant in the next five years,” says Chang, who worked with Cook Medical to develop the new technique called endoscopic ultrasound-guided portal pressure gradient (EUS-guided PPG).

-DHI also hosts the nation's largest symposium on gastrointestinal disorders and treatments, which draws more thousands of physicians and healthcare professionals each year.
-Along with research presentations and discussions of the latest techniques in the diagnosis and treatment of GI conditions, we offer hands-on surgical and diagnostic training.
+DHI also hosts the nation's largest symposium on gastrointestinal disorders and treatments, which draws thousands of physicians and healthcare professionals each year.
+Along with research presentations and discussions of the latest techniques in the diagnosis and treatment of GI conditions, it offers hands-on surgical and diagnostic training.